freezen/fe-auto-init/README.md

 # react-auto-init
-project init &amp; init js/css files for a new component
+Project init &amp; init js/css files for a new react/redux component